Place Cells as Multi-Scale Position Embeddings: Random Walk Transition Kernels for Path Planning: Experiments

 \section{Experiments}

-We designed experiments to evaluate both the biological plausibility of our position embedding framework and its functional capabilities in path planning.
+We design experiments to evaluate both the biological plausibility of our position embedding framework and its functional capabilities in path planning.
 All experiments are conducted in a simulated environment.
 We first examine the positional representation and population density profiles in an open field.
 Then we create more complex environments by adding obstacles.
-For implementation details, see Appendix~\ref{appen:training}.
+For implementation details, see Appendix~\ref{appen:training}; For additional experiment visualizations, see Appendix~\ref{appen:plots}.